sdefrancesco/Custom-Alert/README.md

     `<link rel="stylesheet" href="/Custom-Alert.css">`

 2. On the bottom of your html file, include the custom-alert.js file and the anime.js file or cdn.
-Anime.js must be loaded first for Custom-Alert to work with animations.
+Anime.js must be loaded first for **Custom Alert** to work with animations.

     `<script src='https://cdnjs.cloudflare.com/ajax/libs/animejs/2.2.0/anime.min.js'></script>`
     `<script src='/custom-alert.js'></script>`